 George Warren "Juice" Latham was born September 6, 1852, in Utica, New York, to Amy Victory Latham and Charles Latham, a constable and one of Utica's first patrolmen.
 Growing up, George attended Utica's South Street School and then the Advanced School while playing ball for amateur teams, including the Lightfoots and the Actives.
 At some point early in his playing days, he received the nickname "Juice," apparently a reference to the energy he displayed while playing and coaching.
 Later, he would also be called "Jumbo," an obvious reference to his stocky 5' 8" and eventually 250-pound build.
 Regarded as one of the most vocal coaches in the game during the nineteenth century he was known to most baseball fans as "Juice."

 As one of baseball's first professional players, Juice Latham was well-known and respected in his hometown.
 His long career as a player, manager, and umpire brought him into contact with some of the legendary names in baseball history.
 In 1869, Latham played in Ottawa, Ontario.
 Where he spent the next four years isn't known, as he next turns up playing in New Haven, Connecticut in 1874.
 In a newspaper interview just before his death, Latham mentions the many places he played, but makes no mention of any teams from 1870 to 1873.
-In 1875, Latham was a member of the Boston entry in the first organization of professional teams, the National Association.
-Baseball pioneer Harry Wright ran the Boston club, and because Juice had been with the New Haven Elm Citys the year before, he sent Latham to New Haven to help that club out as a player/manager.
-The 1875 New Haven club, a new entrant in the National Assocation that season, had two wins against 21 losses when Latham arrived, so while their record of 4-14 under his leadership may not appear that good, it was a definite improvement.
+In 1875, Latham was a member of the Boston entry in the first organization of professional teams, the National Association's Boston Red Stockings.
+Baseball pioneer Harry Wright ran the Boston club, and because Juice had been with the New Haven Elm Citys the year before, after playing first base in 16 games for Boston, Wright sent Latham to New Haven to help that club out as a player/manager.
+The 1875 New Haven club, a new entrant in the National Association that season, had two wins against 21 losses when Latham arrived, so while their record of 4-14 under his leadership may not appear that good, it was a definite improvement.
 The following year he started in Canada as player/manager of the Tecumseh club of London, Ontario, but finished the season in Binghamton, New York.